echopen/echopen_prototyping/inprogress/requirements/preparing-captech.md

 ## Mechanics

-* **Bring the probe out of water ! **To start doing a few tests on the human body outside the aquarium we will make a simplistic probe.
+* **Bring the probe out of water !** To start doing a few tests on the human body outside the aquarium we will make a simplistic probe.
 It will be composed of:
   * stepper motor
   * 3.5MHz transducer mounted on a rotating drum and tilted by 30 °
   * sealed shell made of a material transparent to ultrasound
   * sealed grommet to pass the 4 wires of the motor and the shielded wire of the transducer
   * controller to control the stepping motor

-\* A step-by-step motor

-\* A 3.5MHz transducer mounted on a rotating drum and tilted by 30 °

-\* A sealed shell made of a material transparent to ultrasound

-\* A sealed grommet to pass the 4 wires of the motor and the shielded wire of the transducer

-\* A controller to control the stepping motor

-*
-* *
-* * to be completed
+* To calibrate the focus zone of the transducers and the image geometrical deformation after scan conversion, design a calibration system to be used in the aquarium:
+  * A **2 or 3 axis table** capable of moving a target in the aquarium
+  * A system for monitoring and controlling the axis
+  * A chain to acquire measures and report results

 ## Embedded systems